BarbarianTarkus/FitGirl-Scrap-Web/README.md

 - [ ] Add Nginx to docker

 * **DISCLAIMER**
-This is for only for learning purposes
+This is for only for educational purposes